Contact Number

 The park is a high use recreation area which receives heavy use from May through October.
 The late fall, winter and early spring months are much slower paced at the park and offer some of the best fishing opportunities of the year.

 The climate in the Delta is mild, with winter temperatures usually ranging between 45 and 55 degrees and summer temperatures between 75 and 95.
-An occasional heat wave will push the temperatures in summer to 100 degrees or more but the Delta breeze is never far away.
+The occasional heat wave can push temperatures above 100 degrees in the summer, although the Delta breeze is never far away.
+Come dressed in layers in the winter and dress lightly for the heat in the summer.